Dfam-consortium/Dfam-API/README.md

 The core functionality of the API depends on:

-* A mysql database server with Dfam databases
+* A mysql database server with Dfam databases.
-* Dfam-warehouse directory containing reference genomes and other caches
+* Dfam-warehouse directories containing reference genomes, te_idx annotation sets, temporary result caches, and temporary files.

 Some functionality requires these additional tools: